Company Voluntary Arrangement CVA – What is a CVA?

 - CVA Can Offset Tax Liabilities

 How Long Does A Company Voluntary Arrangement Process Take?

 Firstly, once your company has then passed the test to ensure the company may survive through a CVA.
 Then the directors prepare and submit a proposal to the companies creditors collectively while under the help of a licensed insolvency practitioner.
 The insolvency practitioner appoints a nominee to your company while the process of executing the CVA.

-Usually, the CVA process takes one to three months to prepare, then appointed and agreed.
+Usually, the CVA process takes one to three months to prepare, then appointed and agreed upon.
 While in between drafting and having it accepted, the company is protected from any creditor legal action.

 The first stage of achieving a CVA.
 The insolvency practitioner drafts a CVA for approval of the company’s creditors and the Court.
 Then the as yet not approved proposal is presented to the Court before the creditors’ meeting.

 Assuming the creditors who voted, at the meeting of creditors voted for the CVA.
 75% of the company creditors (measured as creditors by the value of their debt) required to approve a CVA.
 The creditors of the company vote on the CVA being the central part of the meeting of the creditors.

 The process of drafting and having the creditors agree to a CVA should take 90 days or less depending on how complex the proposal?

 CVA – How long does a Company Voluntary Arrangement process last?

 A CVA lasts between two and five years.